spiral/docs/docs/en/advanced/injectors.md

 ### Class inheritance

+Class inheritance is possible with the injector.

+> **Note**
-Yes, class inheritance is possible with the injector.
-Currently, the injector only supports classes that extend a base class, but future releases of the Spiral Framework will also support interface inheritance.
+> Currently, the injector only supports classes (not interfaces) that extend a base class, but future releases of the
+> Spiral Framework will also support interface inheritance.

 ```php
 abstract class RedisCacheInterface implements CacheInterface